mbarrerag/Foro-Alura/README.md

 ## SpringDocs

-All the information of the API will be in the path adding by SpringDocs http://localhost:8180/swagger-ui/index.html
+All the documentation of the API will be in the next path: http://localhost:8180/swagger-ui/index.html

 ## API Routes